 Judge grants motion to unseal documents in Santa Fe murder case

 Mar.
-26—State District Judge Mary Marlowe Sommer postponed a detention hearing Thursday for Randall Lopez, who is accused of fatally shooting Frank Pete at Las Palomas apartment complex in January.
+26—State District Judge Mary Marlowe Sommer postponed a detention hearing Thursday for Randall Lopez, who is accused of fatally shooting Frank Pete at Las Palomas apartments in January.

 Lopez's defense attorney, Tom Clark, said he'd just received the case the day before and needed time to prepare for a hearing that could result in Lopez remaining jailed until trial if he is deemed too dangerous to be released on bond.